-Amidi: Embroidering for Change | www.lokmattimes.com
+Amidi: Embroidering for change | www.lokmattimes.com

-New Delhi, March 17 In a fitting homage to the ongoing commemoration of 30 years of friendship between India and Israel, The Israel Embassy created a special show in collaboration with designer Sahil Kochhar, the European Union, and Khushii to commemorate women coming together for social change.
+New Delhi, March 18 In a fitting homage to the ongoing commemoration of 30 years of friendship between India and Israel, the Israel Embassy created a special show in collaboration with designer Sahil Kochhar, the European Union, and Khushii to commemorate women coming together for social change.

 "Amidi" - infinite, beautiful, and magnificent - was the best way to characterise the women who walked the runway in a stunning capsule collection designed by acclaimed fashion designer Sahil Kochhar complemented their attractiveness.
 Minister of External Affairs and Culture for India, Meenakshi Lekhi, was also present to encourage and support the endeavour.